-Click Add Required Component and choose Vegetation Reference Shape.
+Click Add Required Component and choose Shape Reference.

-The Vegetation Reference Shape has no shape on its own.
-You must next create a child entity and add a Shape component, which you will reference in the Vegetation Reference Shape.
+The Shape Reference has no shape on its own.
+You must next create a child entity and add a Shape component, which you will reference in the Shape Reference.

-Right-click BasicCoverage, select Create Child Entity, and name it TestBox.
+Right-click BasicCoverage, select Create Entity, and name it TestBox.

-Select TextBox, click Add Component, and select the Box Shape component.
+Select TestBox, click Add Component, and select the Box Shape component.

 Adjust the size and position of the shape so that it’s large enough for your purposes and intersects with the ground.

-Select BasicCoverage and, in the Vegetation Reference Shape component, click the target symbol and select the TestBox entity.
+Select BasicCoverage and, in the Shape Reference component, click the entity picker icon and select the TestBox entity.

 Click Add Required Component and choose Vegetation Asset List.